Hitman007/ArcticColdCapsMods/README.md

-This is a Wordpress plugin to make a form.
+JIMBO This is a Wordpress plugin to make a form.

 Use:
   activate the plugin